fiskaly/coding-challenges/react-challenge/README.md

 - The component should be viewable with multiple variations/examples on storybook.

 Optional features:
+- Create a wrapper component that can load binary files (e.g. the example binary files in this folder)
 - It would be nice to be able to select one part of the hex viewer and automatically the other part gets highlighted as well.
 - The possibility to then copy the selected hex value or text (depending on what was selected) would be nice as well.
 - Add the ability to display a `Uint16Array`.